bridgewell/BridgewellEventSDK-iOS/Examples/README.md

 #### Swift Example
 1. Navigate to `Examples/SwiftExample/`
-2. Open `SwiftExample.xcodeproj` in Xcode
+2. Open `BRG-SwiftExample.xcodeproj` in Xcode
 3. Select your target device or simulator
 4. Build and run the project

+#### SwiftUI Example
+1. Navigate to `Examples/SwiftUIExample/`
+2. Open `BRG-SwiftUIExample.xcodeproj` in Xcode
+3. Select your target device or simulator
+4. Build and run the project

 #### Objective-C Example
 1. Navigate to `Examples/ObjectiveCExample/`
-2. Open `ObjectiveCExample.xcodeproj` in Xcode
+2. Open `BRG-ObjectiveCExample.xcodeproj` in Xcode
 3. Select your target device or simulator
 4. Build and run the project